Delicatessen: Europe

+United Kingdom

+In the United Kingdom, a delicatessen offers a variety of meats and cheeses.
+It also has options of various salads.
+There are delicatessen counters in supermarkets as well as in markets and sandwich shops.
+Delicatessens will make sandwiches to take away though some have an area where you can sit and eat.
+Items like potato salad, coleslaw, pease pudding and olives are sold by weight.
+There is often an area that sells jars of chutneys, jams and sauces.

 Ireland

-In Ireland, delis serve pre-prepared "food to go".
+In Ireland, a "deli" or "deli counter" is a food counter serving pre-prepared "food to go" like sandwiches and hot snacks.
 This trend began in the 1990s and led to the emergence of many ready-to-eat deli products.
 Delis can be found at a wide variety of convenience shops, newsagents, supermarkets, petrol stations, and casual eateries throughout Ireland.

 Popular items served at hot deli counters include chicken fillet rolls (breaded chicken fillet on a bread roll), breakfast rolls (Irish breakfast items on a bread roll), jambons, sausage rolls, and potato wedges.

 United States

-In the United States, a delicatessen (or deli) is often a combined grocery store and restaurant, although the term may also be used for a strictly take-out or sit-down restaurant.
-Delis offer a broader, fresher menu than fast-food chains, rarely employing fryers (except for chicken) and routinely preparing sandwiches to order.
+In the United States, a delicatessen (or deli) can be a simple retail grocery store, a sit-down restaurant, or any combination in between.
+Sit-down and to-go delis offer a broader, fresher menu than fast-food chains, rarely employing fryers (except for chicken) and routinely preparing sandwiches to order.
+Delicatessens from a number of cultures can be found in the United States, including Italian, Greek, and Jewish, both kosher and "kosher style".
+The American equivalent of a European delicatessen may be known as a gourmet food store.

-American delis sell cold cuts by weight.
+Retail delis in the U.S. sell fresh-sliced cold cuts and cheeses.
 In addition to made-to-order sandwiches, many American delicatessens offer made-to-order green salads.
 Prepared pasta, potato, chicken, and tuna salads, or other salads are sometimes displayed under the counter and sold by weight.
+This is the same as a deli counter in a supermarket in the UK.
 Precooked chicken, shrimp, or eggplant dishes may also be sold.
-Delicatessens offer a variety of beverages, such as pre-packaged soft drinks, coffee, tea, and milk.
+Some establishments have table seating for patrons to consume sandwiches and other food, while others only sell food to go.
+Delicatessens offer a variety of beverages, such as pre-packaged or fountain soft drinks, bottled water, coffee, tea, and milk.
 Potato chips and similar products, newspapers, and small items such as candy and mints are also usually available.

-Delicatessens from a number of cultures can be found in the United States, including Italian, Greek, and Jewish, both kosher and "kosher style".
-The American equivalent of a European delicatessen may be known as a gourmet food store.